abasak24/SAGA-Bench/README.md

 For example, to measure the memory bandwidth utilization details of the *update* phase, please do the following:
    + include `pcmResource/pcmMemory.h` in `src/dynamic/builder.cc`
-   + include the memory-measurement related initialization and finalization code provided in `pcmResource/PCM.txt` before and after `ds->update(el)` in `src/dynamic/builder.cc` (just whether the timers are currently started and stopped).
+   + include the memory-measurement related initialization and finalization code provided in `pcmResource/PCM.txt` before and after `ds->update(el)` in `src/dynamic/builder.cc` (just where the timers are currently started and stopped).
 In the intitialization code, please assign *true* to the boolean variable *update*.

 Similarly, to measure the memory bandwidth utilization details of the *compute* phase (when let's say running *incremental pagerank*), please do the following:
    + include `pcmResource/pcmMemory.h` in `src/dynamic/dyn_pr.h`
-   + include the memory-measurement related initialization and finalization code provided in `pcmResource/PCM.txt` in the function `dynPRAlg()` before and after the algorithm implementation (just whether the timers are currently started and stopped).
+   + include the memory-measurement related initialization and finalization code provided in `pcmResource/PCM.txt` in the function `dynPRAlg()` before and after the algorithm implementation (just where the timers are currently started and stopped).
 In the intitialization code, please assign *false* to the boolean variable *update*.

 ## Including Other Software Techniques in SAGA-Bench
 These are some guidelines to include one's own data structure or compute model in SAGA-Bench.